sergv/bencoding/README.md

 ### Description

 This package implements fast seamless encoding/decoding to/from bencode format for many native datatypes.
-To achive [more performance][cmp] we use
+To achieve [more performance][cmp] we use
 [bytestring builders][bytestring-builder] and hand optimized [attoparsec][attoparsec] parser so this library is considered as